BinFlush/striptest/README.md

 - `-tmax`, `--tmax`: Maximum tempo (int) in bpm to consider.
 Default is `208`.
 - `-f`, `--file`: Optional input file with specific tempo options (plaintext file with each line as a bpm number).
 Overrides `-tmax` and `-tmin`.
 - `-l`, `--local`: Use local timing for the test strip such that each step is a full exposure.
 If this flag is present, each step starts from `0`.
 This is useful for creating local test strips or for those who prefer not to continue the count from the previous step.
 Default is cumulative timing.
+- `-d`, `--divisions`: Force a specific subdivision pattern for beats.
+Accepts an integer that sets the divisor (e.g., `2` for halves, `3` for triplets).
+Overrides the automatic subdivision based on tempo.

 ### Example